Secretloong/Cactus_Alignments_Tools/README.md

 # Cactus_Alignments_Tools
-The toolbox used to deal with cactus whole genome alignments
+The toolbox used to deal with cactus whole genome alignments.
+Because the efficiency of perl is limitted, I am happy to work with any person how would like to improve this pipeline.

+BTW, one anthoer tool, [halSynteny](https://github.com/ComparativeGenomicsToolkit/hal.git) would also be a good way to extracted the reasonable single copy alignments by a pairwise way.
+Here my pipeline support a chance to deal with all synteny chain based on one uniq reference species.

 Requirement:
 https://github.com/ComparativeGenomicsToolkit/hal.git